 Most of you know by now that the Frankie Lemmon School has become a huge part of our family, and we are passionate about supporting the school and helping in its fundraising efforts.
-Giving Tuesday has become even more important for us in the last year as it is a huge fundraiser for this amazing school.
+Giving Tuesday has become even more important to us over the last few years as it is a huge fundraiser for this amazing school.

 For those of you that don’t know much about Thomas, he was born with Apert Syndrome.
 Apert is a craniofacial condition where sutures in the skull fuse together in the womb.
 The other signature characteristics of Apert are fused hands and feet.
 Thomas has endured four surgeries in his short life – two of which gave him his ten fingers and ten toes, and one where his skull was reshaped to make room for his brain to grow.
 Thomas also has major developmental delays.
-He is nonverbal at 4 ½ years old which is a huge challenge to him and us.
-In addition to not speaking, there have been lots of behavioral challenges we have experienced with Thomas which caused us to seek out an evaluation for Autism.
-Thomas was diagnosed with Autism Spectrum Disorder this past August.
+At almost 5 1/2, Thomas is just starting to speak which has been so wonderful to watch.
+He was diagnosed with Autism Spectrum Disorder at the age of 4.

 We are so fortunate to live in an area that has a school like Frankie Lemmon.
-It has played a huge part in Thomas’s growth and development over the past year and a half.
+It has played a huge part in Thomas’s growth and development over the past few years.
 I cannot say enough good things about the amazing teachers, therapists and staff.
 They all genuinely love the children they work with.
-This year the staff has filled a new Behavioral Specialist position who has been so key to helping with lots of Thomas’s issues.
+Last year, the staff filled a new Behavioral Specialist position who has been so key in helping with lots of Thomas’s issues.
 Without generous donations from the community and broader, things like this would not be possible.

 Here is what your donation can provide: